joeqian10/neo-gogogo/README.md

 ## Getting Started
 This SDK has seven modules, features and usages of each module will be introduced below.

-### "crypto" Module
+### "crypto" module
 This module offers methods used for cryptography purposes, such as AES encryption/decryption, Base58 encoding/decoding, Hash160/Hash256 hashing functions.
+For more information about the crypto algorithms used in neo, refer to [Cryptography](https://docs.neo.org/docs/en-us/tooldev/concept/cryptography/encode_algorithm.html).

 Typical usage: